 Parrot Tulip Information

 Parrot tulips, which first appeared in France, found their way to the Netherlands in the Eighteenth century, where they were highly prized and extremely expensive.
-The tulips are hardy to USDA planting zones 4 through 7.
+The tulips are hardy in USDA planting zones 4 through 7.

 Parrot flowers are big, fancy tulips that deserve a spot in a flower bed or border where their exotic beauty can be fully appreciated.
 Plant extra parrot tulip bulbs; the long-stemmed beauties are stunning in bouquets.